alpharomeokilo/authoritarianismresistancekit/HowToGetStarted.md

 ###1.
 TAILS Operating System

 TAILS allows you to operate any computer while leaving no trace.
-It is an open-source linux distribution that is self-contained and designed for security.
+It is an open-source Linux distribution that is self-contained and designed for security.
 It will clear your system memory every time you exit.

 `**Rule #1** Never do any of these activities from your normal computing account.
 Always boot to TAILS via the USB drive.`